Jawbone/JBChartView/README.md

 #### JBBarChartView

-To initialze a <i>JBBarChartView</i>, you only need a few lines of code:
+To initialize a <i>JBBarChartView</i>, you only need a few lines of code:

 	JBBarChartView *barChartView = [[JBBarChartView alloc] init];
     barChartView.delegate = self;